What a new publishing format means for the future of Android

 Swiggy ~23% size saving

 Thousands of developers of popular apps are using app bundles in production.
 Developers who are using the Android App Bundle have APK sizes that are on average 35% smaller than releasing a ‘universal APK’ (an APK packed with everything needed to support all device configurations and languages that the Android App Bundle supports).
 More importantly, for those of you who have to manage each release, the new format means you no longer have to use multi-APK for device configurations.
 Google Play takes care of this for you and makes your life a little easier.
 The Play Console will soon start allowing you to upload large app bundles with installed APK sizes of up to 500MB so that, in most cases, you don’t need to use expansion files either.
+[Edit: Based on feedback during testing of the 500MB limit, we decided to keep the app bundle size limit as 150MB and to introduce a new and more powerful option for large games: the app bundle will now allow asset packs which can be up to multiple GBs.
+Read more about it here.]

 The app bundle saves us time now that we don’t have to use multi-APK.